 There is no cure for the common cold, but the story doesn’t end there.
-We’ve all got friends/relative/coworkers with their own brand of snake oil—a trademark blend of chicken soup, VapoRub, and Tabasco sauce—that promises to end all our woes.
+We’ve all got friends/relative/coworkers with their own brand of snake oil—a trademark blend of chicken soup, VapoRub, and Tabasco sauce—that promises to stop a cold and end all our woes.
 Is relying on these remedies like fighting a forest fire with a garden hose, or will they really help us get back on our feet within a few days?

 Anatomy of a Cold

 The common cold is a viral infection of the upper respiratory system and is caused by one of three types of viruses: rhinoviruses, picornaviruses, and coronavirues.
 Though highly contagious, colds are rarely serious or fatal for people with normal immune systems.
 But because they are caused by viruses, there is no cure.
 This is important to remember, particularly for people who take antibiotics for colds.
 Not only are antibiotics ineffectual in curing colds, but they also increase users’ likelihood of developing a resistance to antibiotics.

 So, the simple answer is no—you can’t get rid of a cold once you’ve contracted it, because you can’t cure a virus.
 But you can treat your symptoms effectively and strengthen your immune system to reduce the cold’s severity and speed up your recovery.